 - Finally, make sure she understands that performance problems and your disappointment can be wholly eliminated if she is completely clear about the goals for the following year and how she can personally affect achievement.
 If she has an understanding of the goals but doesn’t know her role in bringing them to fruition, she’s more likely to fail than succeed.
 It is your job to help her connect these dots.

 Finally, have a chat about his career objectives.
-You need to know what he wants, and facilitate his achievement of this.
-Hopefully this will give you the opportunity to open the salary discussion at another time.
-The outcome of the review, collaborative constructive input and knowledge of his aspirations is what should guide you to your salary decisions.
+You need to know what he wants and facilitate his achievement of this.
+Hopefully, this will give you the opportunity to open the salary discussion at another time.
+The outcome of the review, collaborative constructive input, and knowledge of his aspirations are what should guide you to your salary decisions.
 Now, that’s constructive.